All Episodes

 In fact, last Thursday, this is in Orlando.

-Uh here is Perry responding to Romney's defense of Romney care.
+Here is Perry responding to Romney's defense of Romney care.

 I think Americans just don't know sometimes which Mitt Romney they're dealing with.

-Is it the Mitt Romney that was on the side of against the second amendment before he was for the second amendment?
+Is it the Mitt Romney that was on the side of against the Second Amendment before he was for the Second Amendment?

-Uh he was uh for race to the top.
+He was for race to the top.

-Uh he's for Obamacare, and now he's against it.
+He's for Obamacare, and now he's against it.

-And so they say he was just tired.
+And so they say, he was just tired.

 And I'll tell you why this matters.

-I'll tell you why it matters, it's because within the uh conservative base, call it the Tea Party base, what have you.
+It's because within the conservative base, call it the Tea Party base, what have you, just do not want Romney.

-Romney's the presumptive nominee because based on money and media trying to make this into a two-man race and so forth, it's getting late for anybody else to get in.
+Romney's the presumptive nominee based on money and media trying to make this into a two-man race and so forth.

-All this talk about Christie maybe getting in now, uh I don't know that I believe that.
+All this talk about Christie maybe getting in knots.

-It wouldn't hurt Perry with hurt Romney.
+It wouldn't hurt Perry.

-If Chris Christie gets in this race, he's gonna split the Romney vote.
+If Christie gets in this race, he's going to split the Romney vote because they're going after the same vote.

-You might not understand it and you might not agree with me, but don't doubt me on this.
+You might not understand it, and you might not agree with me, but don't doubt me on this.

-The actually one of the best things could happen to Perry is if Chris Christie decided to get in this.
+Actually, one of the best things that could happen to Perry is if Chris Christie decided to get in this because he would take support away from Romney.

-That's where it'd come from.
+That's where it come from.

 Got to take a break.